chichizhang0510/Course-Stanford-Codeinplace-in2023/README.md

 >We’ve reached an error 🛑.
 Negative numbers are outside of the domain of square roots, so when we try to call math.sqrt(-1) we get an error.
 The same is true for calling math.log() on zero or negative numbers.

+ # code5 :  Mad Libs

+Edit constant for to have the value

+# code6 : Multiply Two Numbers

+Write a Python program that takes two integer inputs from the user and calculates the value of the first number multiplied with the second.

 # 5.10 6th class : [Control Flow](https://codeinplace.stanford.edu/cip3/learn/lesson-6-overall)

 ## recap